MichaelCurrin/primevue-quickstart/README.md

     $ npx @vue/cli new my-app
     cd my-app
     ```
-2. Add PrimeVue dependencies - from [PrimeVue Quickstart](https://primefaces.org/primevue/showcase/#/setup) page.
+2. Add PrimeVue dependencies.
     ```sh
     $ yarn add primevue@^3.3.5 primeicons@latest
     ```
 3. Set up PrimeVue CSS in [main.js](/src/main.js).
 4. Set up PrimeVue components in [main.js](src/main.js) and then use them in `.vue` files.

+For more ideas, see [PrimeVue Quickstart](https://github.com/primefaces/primevue-quickstart) by PrimeFaces.

+## Credits

+- [Vue CLI](https://cli.vuejs.org/) - for generating the base Vue app.
+- [PrimeVue Quickstart](https://primefaces.org/primevue/showcase/#/setup) page in the docs - For indicating what dependencies to add.
+- [PrimeVue Quickstart](https://github.com/primefaces/primevue-quickstart) repo by PrimeFaces - for the PNG logo and ideas for basic component use.

 ## License